*NEW* Program Guide

 The Alzheimer Society of Durham Region provides resources for people living with dementia, family members and care partners.

-Browse the website or drop by our office at 1600 Stellar Dr., Suite 202, Whitby (above the Pita Deli) to pick up a wide range of print information.
+Due to COVID-19, our office is temporarily closed to in-person visits, but we are always available by phone: 905-576-2567 or email: [email protected] or drop by our office at 1600 Stellar Dr., Suite 202, Whitby (above the Pita Deli) to pick up a wide range of print information.
 Books, videos and DVDs may also be borrowed for a three-week loan.

 Our Dementia-Friendly Communities program provides businesses and organizations with an opportunity to receive education about dementia and learn strategies to provide good customer service to people living with dementia.